 Adding Metadata on Import

-Launch Adobe Lightroom after unzipping the Adobe Lightroom CVKC file you downloaded from the Controlled Vocabulary website.
+Launch Adobe Lightroom after extracting the CVKC file from the compressed Adobe Lightroom CVKC file you downloaded from the Controlled Vocabulary website (See the UnZipping page if you are not familar with how to open or extract a Zip file).

 Importing keyword files into Lightroom is done from the Library module.
 Follow the steps below to get started.